There’s nothing like a colourful smoothie to brighten your day. The Blender Girl, shares her secrets

 Experimenting with thousands of combinations, I’ve developed a set of strategies for healthy, creamy, or frosty smoothies that look gorgeous, taste amazing, and offer big nutritional bang for your buck.
 There is a Build Your Own Smoothie chart in The Blender Girl Smoothies book to help you make your own sensational smoothies.

 We’ve heard you say smoothies aren’t just for summer!
 Is there such a thing as a winter smoothie?

 Yes!
 The key to enjoying raw blends containing cooling fruits and vegetables without that undesirable damp feeling in the winter is to add naturally warming ingredients like ginger, cinnamon, nutmeg, cardamom, turmeric, curry powder, cardamom, and peppers like cayenne pepper, green and red chillis, and dried red pepper flakes.

 You can also utilise leftover cooked vegetables like steamed beetroot, sweet potatoes, and cauliflower.
 Savory and spicy gazpacho-style smoothies are also great options in the cold weather.
-My Grapefruit Fennel smoothie and Chai Tai smoothie are great examples of delicious winter smoothies.

 What’s the smoothie recipe you get most positive feedback about?

 The most popular smoothie recipe in my book and smoothies app is the Tastes-Like-Ice-Cream-Kale smoothie.
 I get hundreds of emails a week from former greenophobes hailing it the holy grail of kale.
 This smoothie is the sexiest and most fun introduction to green smoothies I’ve ever tasted.
 It’s creamy, sweet, and insanely delicious, and really does taste like ice cream.
 Not to be missed.

 You’ve settled in LA, so for our travel bugs, what are your top 5 things to do when visiting LA?